 As things have gone by, both believers and non-believers of reincarnation have shown rare traits of remembering their past lives.
-The numbers are quite small.
-However, the claims have been investigated and verified a number of times.
+The numbers are pretty small.
+However, the claims have been investigated and verified several times.

 There are certain things that only the doctrine of reincarnation can explain.
 For instance, the intelligent and genius child prodigy Mozart cannot be explained by heredity or genes only.
-It is the doctrine of reincarnation that can explain it whereby the prodigy could have been an accomplished musician in the last birth and carried those traits to this incarnation.
+The doctrine of reincarnation can explain it whereby the prodigy could have been an accomplished musician in the last birth and carried those traits to this incarnation.

 The Ultimate Question: Why do we Reincarnate?

-According to Hindu dharma, when people die, there are unfulfilled desires that are primarily responsible for our rebirth.
+According to Hindu dharma, when people die, unfulfilled desires are primarily responsible for our rebirth.
 However, to truly understand it, one must understand the Hindu perspectives about death and life after death.